TuxVinyards/qqX/README.md

 Please report any unnoticed errors.
 Also any difficulties you may have encountered.
 By using this software you become a valued member of the community and can help make this software better for others.

+### Updating

+Make sure to use the installer script so that new features get added to your settings file.

+All locations and preferences will be kept.

 ## Release notes

 Testing has been carried out on a variety of mainstream distros.